-When vegie farmer Rob Bauer realised his farm wasn’t performing as it should, he looked to the ways of his forebears and returned to organic farming methods.
+When vegie farmer Rob Bauer realised his farm wasn’t performing as well as it should, he choose to look to the ways of his forebears and returned to the organic farming methods.

 Growing produce seems like the most natural process in the world.
 However, some farmers are rediscovering a deeper sense of respect for the land, consumers and workers, by engaging in organic farming processes that rival the current state of general farming.
 Rob Bauer and his sons, Anthony and Phil, own and run Bauer’s Organic Farm at Mount Sylvia, in Queensland’s Lockyer Valley.
 Rob is one of the pioneers of certifi ed organics, and has been growing organic produce since the 1980s.
 For him organic farming is not only a conscious health decision, but also a lifestyle practice, and his farm is now the largest producer of certified organic vegetables in Queensland.